 - Tenderness of the head and neck area

 - Trouble staying awake, or being less alert than usual

 How is an acute headache diagnosed?

-Your caregiver will ask you to rate your pain on a scale from 1 to 10.
+Your healthcare provider will ask you to rate your pain on a scale from 1 to 10.
 Tell him how often you have headaches and how long they last.
 Show him where you feel the pain.
 He will ask you to describe the pain.

 How is an acute headache treated?

 - Pain medicine: You may be given medicine to take away or decrease pain.
 Do not wait until the pain is severe before you take your medicine.